Róisín Upton: Catholic Institute

 In 2018 Upton re-joined Catholic Institute as they became founder members of the Women's Irish Hockey League Division 2.

+International career

+Róisín Upton made her senior debut for the Ireland women's field hockey team in 2016.
+She quickly established herself as a key midfielder and penalty corner specialist.

+As of 15 August 2025, Upton has earned 136 senior caps for Ireland, scoring 29 goals, with most coming from penalty corners and penalty strokes.
+She reached her 100th cap milestone in December 2022.

+Upton has had standout performances in major tournaments.
+At the 2019 EuroHockey Championship, she scored four goals against Belarus, helping Ireland secure a decisive victory.
+She has also contributed important goals in World Cup qualifiers, Nations Cup matches, and the FIH Olympic Qualifiers.
+Her most recent goal was scored on 15 August 2025 in a EuroHockey Championship match against Scotland via a penalty stroke.

+Historic Olympic Achievement

+Upton played a pivotal role in Ireland's qualification for the Tokyo 2020 Olympics.
+She scored the winning goal in the Olympic qualifier shootout against Canada, securing Ireland's first-ever Olympic appearance in women's hockey.

+At the Tokyo 2020 Olympics, Upton became the first Irish hockey player, male or female, to score at an Olympic Games.
+She scored in Ireland's opening match against South Africa on 24 July 2021, converting a penalty corner in the 9th minute to give Ireland an early lead.
+The match ended in a 2–0 victory, marking Ireland's first-ever win in Olympic women's hockey.

+Career statistics

 Ireland international

 Together with Emily Beatty and Katie Mullan, Upton represented Ireland at the 2010 Youth Olympic Games.
 Graham Shaw first included Upton in an Ireland squad in 2015.
 In January 2016 she was also included in a squad for series of away games against Spain.
 However, on both occasions Upton had to withdraw from the squads because of injuries.
 She eventually made her senior debut on 6 November 2016 against Scotland.
 In January 2017 she was a member of the Ireland team that won a 2016–17 Women's FIH Hockey World League Round 2 tournament in Kuala Lumpur, defeating Malaysia 3–0 in the final.
 Upton scored four goals in the tournament.
 On 17 January 2017 she scored her first senior Ireland goal in a 10–0 win against Hong Kong.
 On 19 January 2017 she scored a hat-trick in a 10–0 against Singapore.